Elkfox/shopify-theme-framework/docs/_documentation/helper-classes.md

 </div>

 ###### Hide
-`hidden` can be used to hide any element, if you wish to hide on a extra large screen sizes you can use `xl-hide`.
+`hidden` can be used to hide any element.
+If you wish to hide on a extra large screen sizes you can use `xl-hide`.

 {% highlight html %}
   <div class="hidden">Always Hidden</div>